rhyslwells/Data-Archive/content/uncleaned/Industries of interest.md

 - What types of practical applications do you find most compelling for your research?
 ### [[Reinforcement learning]]

-- **Stochastic Processes**: Your background will allow you to delve into the mathematical properties of MDPs, optimizing transition dynamics, and improving algorithms based on theoretical insights.
+- **Stochastic Processes**: Your background will allow you to delve into the mathematical properties of [[Markov Decision Processes]] MDPs, optimizing transition dynamics, and improving algorithms based on theoretical insights.
 - **Theoretical Analysis**: You can contribute to the development of new algorithms by providing theoretical proofs of convergence and performance guarantees, applying concepts from real analysis and optimization.
 - **Complexity Analysis**: Understanding the computational complexity of various RL algorithms and contributing to the design of more efficient algorithms will leverage your mathematical skills.